 We will change the default fonts for all nine heading levels in a separate tutorial.

 The images below are from Word for Microsoft 365 and the Windows 10 File Explorer.
-These steps will also work in Word 2019, Word 2016, and Word 2013.
+These steps will also work in Word 2021, Word 2019, Word 2016, and Word 2013.
 However, your interface may look slightly different in those older versions of the software.
-These steps don’t apply to Word for Mac.

 Important Note: These steps may not work if you are using Word through work or school because you need permission to change the Normal.dotm file.

 How to Change the Default Font for Body Text

 These steps can be used to change the default font, font size, and font color for regular body text styled as Normal.
 However, other styles that rely on the Normal style may also be affected.

 - Select the Home tab in the ribbon.

 - Select the dialog box launcher in the Font group.